How to screenshot on Surface Pro

 To take an active window screenshot on a Surface Pro 8 or Surface Pro X with Type Cover:

-1. Press the AltPrtSn key to take a screenshot of the active window.
+1. Press the AltPrtScn key to screen capture the active window.

 2. Paste to your preferred programs like Paint or Word.